dohangusto/e-kyc-skripsi/services/api-AI-support/README.md

 # api-AI-support service

-This service handles all api-AI-support-related operations in the system.
+This service handles all api-AI-support-related operations in the system, including e-KYC OCR, face matching, and liveness detection workflows.

 ## Architecture